theowl337/GreenStack/README.md

 # GreenStack
-Smart watering solution for potted plants
+Smart watering solution for potted plants based on ESP32